europace/kex-push/README.md

 }
 ```

-More details to the attributes:
+More details about the attributes:

 - `vorgangsnummer`: